tansive/tansive/README.md

 All with full execution graph visibility and audit logs.

-Tansive lets developers run AI agents with controlled access to tools — you define what tools each agent can use, and Tansive enforces those rules while logging everything that happens with full tool call traces.
+Tansive lets developers run AI agents with controlled access to tools — you define what tools each agent can use, and Tansive enforces those rules while logging full tool call traces.

 For Ops Teams, Tansive provides a `yaml` based control plane for running AI agents and tools with enterprise-grade security and observability.